High-dimensional approximation spaces of artificial neural networks and applications to partial differential equations: Application to first order transport partial differential equations (PDEs)

 \section{Application to first order transport partial differential equations (PDEs)}

 In this section we illustrate how the theory on approximation spaces developed in \cref{sect:AS} can be used to prove results on the approximation capacity of ANNs in the case of first order transport PDEs.
-For this we present in \cref{subsect:PDE_flow} an elementary and well-known consequence of the Feynman-Kac formula for viscosity solutions of second order PDEs in the case of classical solutions of first order PDEs (cf., e.g., Hairer et al.\ \cite[Definition 4.1]{Hairer2015} for the definition of viscosity solutions) and introduce a related PDE flow operation.
-Next we consider elementary and well-known error estimates for the Euler scheme for ordinary differential equations (ODEs) in \cref{subsect:euler_scheme}.
+For this we recall in \cref{subsect:PDE_flow} an elementary and well-known Feynman-Kac-type formula for first order PDEs and introduce a related PDE flow operation.
+Next we recall elementary and well-known error estimates for the Euler scheme for ordinary differential equations (ODEs) in \cref{subsect:euler_scheme}.
 We then prove the main result of this paper on first order transport PDEs in \cref{flow_statement} in \cref{subsect:PDE_flows_in_appr_space}.
 Note that in our proof of \cref{flow_statement} we only deal with neural networks indirectly through the machinery of approximation spaces developed in \cref{sect:AS}.
-Subsequently, in \cref{subsect:PDE_flows_relu} we present consequences of \cref{flow_statement} for realizations of neural networks with ReLu activation function in the case that the index set of the approximation spaces are the natural numbers $\N$.
+Subsequently, in \cref{subsect:PDE_flows_relu} we present consequences of \cref{flow_statement} for realizations of neural networks with ReLU activation function in the case that the index set of the approximation spaces are the natural numbers $\N$.